-- Make sure all distractions are kept to a minimum: turn off phones, minimise ambient noise, ensure that your session isn’t going to be interrupted or overheard so that we can fully concentrate on your needs.
+- Make sure all distractions are kept to a minimum: turn off phones, alarms, doorbells, minimise ambient noise, ensure that your session isn’t going to be interrupted by anyone or overheard so that we can fully concentrate on your needs.

-- Ensure that there is sufficient light so that you can be easily seen on camera and that your audio is clear and loud enough to avoid you having to raise your voice.
+- Ensure that there is sufficient light and that your camera lens is clean so that you can be easily seen on camera and that your audio is clear and loud enough to avoid you having to raise your voice.
 This will make communicating easier and more relaxed.